 Kids discover that a neighbor's house is a monster.
 Like ParaNorman, this movie has some creepy scenes that make it most appropriate for 4th grade and up.

 4. Dracula with music by the Kronos Quartet—NR

 I've always loved the Bela Lugosi version of Dracula, flawed as it may be it.
 It has a self-seriousness that gives it a kind of strange majesty.
 See the version with music from the Kronos Quartet.
 View this making of video to get a sense of how awesome it is.

 Dracula, Frankenstein, Wolfman, The Invisible Man, Creature From the Black Lagoon, Mummy and Bride of Frankenstein.
 Growing up, the Creature from the Black Lagoon was my second favorite movie after Star Wars.
-Everyone should see all these old movies.
+These are the kinds of kids Halloween movies that belong on every watchlist.
 Plan a fun retro movie night with the kids.
 They might grumble at first, but trust me – it'll make for a fun movie night.